Right

 Hauptfeldwebel

-begin to carry similar responsibilities to
+begin to take responsibilities on similar to

 those that officers have - to lead through service to the Jasta.